-The combined Remuneration and Nomination Committee (established 9 December 2010) currently comprises independent Non-Executive Directors, Mr Ian Williams (as Chairman of the Remuneration and Nomination Committee; also Chairman of the Board) and Mr John Hopkins.
-Mr William Johnson was a member until his retirement as Director on 31 October 2013.
-Their qualifications and experience are stated in the Company's latest Annual Report.
+The Board has a combined Remuneration and Nomination Committee, which, as at the end of the financial reporting period, comprised Non-Executive Chairman, Mr James Phipps (as Chairman of the Remuneration and Nomination Committee; also Chairman of the Board), Mr Atmavireshwar Sthapak and Mr Vikas Jain.
+The qualifications and experience of current members are stated in the Company's latest Annual Report.